mokdevel/DarcMods/DarcMissions/docs/P_HELICOPTER_FLY.md

   * ``0.1 ..
 0.99`` : The distance is worldsize * value (percentage).
 Having small values will keep the helicopter flying near the center of world.
   * ``1 .. n`` : The distance to fly to next.
 * ``SDRC_EHeliWaypointGenerationType m_fWpType`` : Waypoint type.
 Currently hidden.
-* ``Throttle`` : (float) Arma Reforger default throttle.
-Affects physics.
-* ``Rotor Force0`` : (float) Arma Reforger default main rotor force.
-Affects physics.
-* ``Rotor Force1`` : (float) Arma Reforger default rear rotor force.
-Affects physics.
-* ``First Destination`` : (vector) First destination to fly to from the spawn position.
-The helicopter will continue fly autonomously after that.

-NOTE: DarcMissions will modify these values via ``SDRC_HelicopterInfo``.
-For a new helicopter, remember to create a proper entry.
-You can always provide these to me to include in the main mod.

 # The flying mechanism
 This is the short version and more documentation to be provided.